ppmim/PAPI/docs/running_papi.rst

 Reduce a specificied number of sequences of the group list
 ---------------------------------------------------------
-To reduce the sequneces from N1 to N2 from the group list obtained with a '-p' command, you have to use the `-S` parameter with two values, N1 and N2, where
+To reduce the sequneces from N1 to N2 from the group list obtained with a '-p' command, you have to use the `-S` parameter with two values, N1 and N2, where:

-   N1: number of the first sequnece to reduce
+   - N1: number of the first sequnece to reduce
-   N2: number of the last sequence to reduce
+   - N2: number of the last sequence to reduce

 Command::